AgencyPMG/ProgrammingChallenges/sql-assessment/README.md

  Generate a query to get the sum of the clicks of the marketing data ​
 *  Question #2
- Generate a query to gather the sum of revenue by geo from the store_revenue table ​
+ Generate a query to gather the sum of revenue by store_location from the store_revenue table ​
 *  Question #3
  Merge these two datasets so we can see impressions, clicks, and revenue together by date